Skip to main content

 Like boho, Scandinavian, or “Scandi,” style has exploded in popular design over the past few decades.
 In fact, the two styles often pair well together in modern, youthful interpretations.
 Scandinavian style also has significant overlap with midcentury modern, which took many of its cues from Scandi’s clean, light-filled aesthetic.
 It began in the early 20th century, gained popularity mid-century, and then reemerged at the end of the century.

 Scandinavian style is about comfortable simplicity and organic minimalism.
 Open, airy spaces seek to maximize light (a nod to its origins in northern climes).
 Natural materials like wood and stone juxtapose fibrous textiles, soft sheepskin rugs, wool and chunky-knit blankets and throws.
-These materials should be considered when planning a window replacement project that matches your home interior.
-Afterwards, the windows can be bare or simply dressed; likewise, floors may be bare wood, sometimes accented with a geometric rug (never wall-to-wall carpet).
+Windows might be bare or simply dressed; likewise, floors may be bare wood, sometimes accented with a geometric rug (never wall-to-wall carpet).
 As with modern design, simple functionality is key in furnishings.
 The color palette is full of soothing neutrals like whites, creams and tans, sometimes accented with soft pastels, grays and black.
 Pale woods such as beech, pine, ash and birch are all at home in Scandinavian design.

 Though the style is meant to be affordable (as ubiquitous IKEA stores remind us), there are also higher-end iterations.
 Famous (and widely imitated) chair styles that emerged from Scandinavian design included Hans Wegner’s wishbone chair, Arne Jacobsen’s egg and swan chairs, Kaare Klint’s leather safari chair, and Alvar Aalto’s bent plywood lounge chair.